kyraezikeuzor/census/START_HERE.md

-# 🚀 START HERE: Census System Enhancements
+# START HERE: Census System Enhancements

-Welcome to the enhanced Census platform for HackGT 2026!
+Welcome to the enhanced Census platform for DevFest 2026!

 ---

-## 📊 What You're Getting
+## What You're Getting

 ### 15 New Files
 - **7 Core Modules** (2,050 lines TypeScript)